 In 2017, the National Collaborative on Childhood Obesity Research (NCCOR) formed a Physical Activity workgroup to foster cross-NCCOR planning and engagement among all partners related to physical activity.
-The workgroup was stimulated by a September 2016 NCCOR meeting focused on identifying new physical activity projects.
+At the Senior Leadership Briefing in 2015, NCCOR began to consider opportunities for more engagement in the area of physical activity, given the evolving research on the importance of physical activity to obesity prevention and overall health in children.
+The Physical Activity workgroup was formed as a result of a September 2016 NCCOR meeting focused on identifying new physical activity projects.

 Additional Benefits of Walkability